8 National Margarita Day Specials Around DC—to Stay or Go

 Whether you prefer a mezcal or tequila marg, the Wharf restaurant has you covered.
 Construct your own margarita at home with one of the restaurant’s three margarita kits (price range: $44 to 58).
 You can also order custom margaritas (i.e. spicy, fruity).

-Rebel Margherita
+Rebel Margherita and Rebel Taco

 1214 U St., NW

-The new Mexican-pizza ghost kitchen has a combo food and drink special for National Margarita Day: a margherita and margarita special ($45) that includes two tomato-mozzarella pies and a carafe of margaritas.
-Only interested in the drinks?
-Order a flavored margarita carafe to-go (note: takeout and delivery only).
+Margarita enthusiasts can choose between two different menus at Rebel Taco’s U Street location.
+The Rebel Margherita menu has a “margherita and margarita” special ($45) that includes two specialty pizzas and a carafe of margaritas.
+More interested in Mexican fare?
+The Rebel Taco menu offers a taco trio special ($12) that comes with a free marg (note: takeout and delivery only).

 Taco Bamba